“

 PHYLLIS C. WATTIS: A PATRON FOR THE ARTS

-The Phyllis C. Wattis Foundation operates in honor of the unwavering commitment to the Bay Area embodied by its namesake, Phyllis Canon Wattis.
+The Phyllis C. Wattis Foundation operates in honor of the unwavering commitment to the Bay Area embodied by its namesake, Phyllis Cannon Wattis.
 During her 97 years, Phyllis generously supported a variety of Bay Area causes, but she shared a particular passion for the arts—both fine arts and performing arts.
 She served on the boards of the San Francisco Museum of Modern Art, The Fine Arts Museums of San Francisco, the San Francisco Symphony and the San Francisco Opera, and proved to be a committed financial and ideological supporter of these organizations.
 Her vision helped shape the arts community in San Francisco to be one of daring and cutting edge endeavors.

 A LEGACY OF GENEROSITY